emmajanedrews/base-template/_posts/2017-12-01-what-listing-partner-benjy-gilholm-has-to-say-about-team-lally.md

 As a listing partner for our team, Benjy specializes in getting listing agreements signed and properties sold.

 The thing he most enjoys about working with Team Lally is our atmosphere.
-According to him, “we create great experiences.”
+According to him, “We create great experiences.”

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.